-Let’s Go: My Philly Park is a special digital series produced by NBC10 that highlights all of the amazing things to do, see, and explore in Philly’s Parks!
+Let’s Go: My Philly Park is a special digital series produced by NBC10 in 2019 that highlights some of the amazing things to do, see, and explore in Philly’s Parks!

-Produced by NBC10 in partnership with Fairmount Park Conservancy and Philadelphia Parks & Recreation, Let’s Go: My Philly Park features 10 episodes that encourage viewers to explore Philly’s Parks, from taking a ride on the Philly Pumptrack in West Fairmount Park to running the winding and wild trails of the Philadelphia park system.
+Produced by NBC10 in partnership with Fairmount Park Conservancy and Philadelphia Parks & Recreation, Let’s Go: My Philly Park features episodes that encourage viewers to explore Philly’s Parks, from taking a ride on the Philly Pumptrack in West Fairmount Park to running the winding and wild trails of Philadelphia’s parks.

 EPISODE 1: PHILLY PUMPTRACK